Octavia Fields Branch Library

 In August 1959, local citizens urged County Librarian Mary P. Butler to inform Harris County Commissioners Court about land in Humble that could be used for a library building.
 Butler wrote to Precinct 3 Commissioner Philip Sayers and County Judge Bill Elliot.
 Over the next five years, the City of Humble and Harris County negotiated on a suitable site for a new building.

-In August 1964, Mrs. Tom Shelton donated a lot and house to the City of Humble for use as a library.
-The Humble City Council accepted the offer and authorized a budget of $500 for remodeling the house.
-The Friends covered expenses for the new floor, light fixtures, and wiring.
+In August 1964, Mrs. Tom Shelton donated a lot and a house to the City of Humble for use as a library.
+The Humble City Council accepted the offer and authorized a $500 budget for remodeling the house.
+The Friends covered the costs of the new floor, light fixtures, and wiring.
 In addition, the Humble State Bank donated a new sign.

 The new building was ready in February 1965.
-The books were moved from the the Courthouse to the new building by local high school boys.
+The books were moved from the courthouse to the new building by local high school boys.
 The branch was renamed the Shelton Memorial Library in honor of Tom Shelton and would serve Humble for the next four years.

-In February of 1968, a bond election allotted $60,000 for a new library and City Hall buildings.
+In February 1968, a bond election approved $60,000 for a new library and City Hall.
 The family of Octavia Fields donated furnishings and shelving for the library in memory of their mother.
 The book drop was donated in memory of D. V. Kemp and Charlie Kersh.
 The world globe was donated in memory of O. D. Frank.

 The branch was renamed Octavia Fields Memorial Library and had its grand opening on October 9, 1969.